Bend Bikes Mission

 We love our community, we love riding our bikes to work, school, and the grocery store, and we want everyone else to love it, too!
 But that requires people to feel safe on a comprehensive network of bike-friendly routes in every part of Bend.

-We are a membership organization that engages with and advocates on behalf of a coalition of families and people who bike in Bend with City leadership, staff, and other key decision makers.
+We are a grassroots organization that engages with and advocates on behalf of a coalition of families and people who bike in Bend with City leadership, staff, and other key decision makers.
 We believe that our community requires strong leadership that understands: (1) inclusive, sustainable, and equitable transportation planning for our community requires all people to feel safe biking to school, work, the grocery store, and across town; (2) we should prioritize protecting the most vulnerable, like children who ride bikes; and (3) reducing traffic benefits everyone and helps keep all people safer.

 Inclusive, sustainable, and equitable transportation planning: Low income residents and communities of color are the most likely to live far away from public services, jobs, and schools; are the least likely to be able to own a car; are the least likely to have multi-modal transportation and bike infrastructure built in their neighborhoods; and are the most likely to be inequitably impacted by transportation policy and planning.
 Transportation planning has historically and continues to demolished Black and low income neighborhoods to make way for highways, and well intentioned initiatives like Vision Zero to eliminate traffic deaths rely heavily on bias-prone traffic enforcement and fines that would disproportionately impact low income drivers.
 Inclusive, sustainable, and equitable transportation models not only embrace that mobility does not require owning a car, but they prioritize the needs of low income residents and communities of color.